 Software Release Policy¶

-The Software Team maintains five primary software repositories
+The Software Team maintains the following Yum repositories:

 - osg-development: This is the "wild west", the place where software goes while it is being worked on by the software team.

-- osg-testing: This is where software goes when it is ready for wide-spread testing.
+- osg-testing: This is where software goes when it is ready for wide-spread testing, including upstream release candidates

 - osg-prerelease: This is where software goes just before being released, for final verification.